 Alternate Job Titles: Counselor - Higher Ed., College Counselor, University Counselor

-The annual salary for someone with the job title Counselor - Higher Ed. may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Counselor - Higher Ed. make?
+The median annual Counselor - Higher Ed. salary is $54,895, as of January 30, 2018, with a range usually between $47,557-$63,310, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Counselor - Higher Ed. in the United States.

 Learn how best-in-class companies use CompAnalyst to create new,

 This chart describes the expected percentage of people who perform the job of Counselor - Higher Ed. in the United States that make less than that annual salary.
 For example the median expected annual pay for a typical Counselor - Higher Ed. in the United States is $54,895, so 50% of the people who perform the job of Counselor - Higher Ed. in the United States are expected to make less than $54,895.

 Source: HR Reported data as of January 30, 2018

 GET CUSTOMIZED SOLUTIONS FOR YOUR BUSINESS

 Grow your business with detailed skills and competencies